aws-samples/amazon-eks-node-express-sample/README.md

-# How to Deploy a Node-Express App on Amazon ECS
+# How to Deploy a Node-Express App on Amazon EKS

 The purpose of this repository is to demonstrate how to deploy a simple web application built by Express - Node.js web application framework on Amazon EKS by using Amazon ECR (Elastic Container Registry)